LucasWBritz/ScalingSignalR/README.md

-# Scaling an websocket application using SignalR
+# Scaling a websockets application using SignalR
 A simple project on how to scale a SignalR app using redis cache and docker

 Technologies used: